5 of the Best Concealed Carry Gun Options for Under $500

-Springfield’s Defend Your Legacy Series XD 3 Sub Compact might be the cheapest pistol on this list, but do not make the mistake of thinking its price is a representation of its quality.
+Springfield’s Defend Your Legacy Series XD 3 Sub Compact had an original suggested retail price of less that $350.
+Like everything else lately, the price has gone up some, but it’s still a great bargain—and don’t make the mistake of thinking its low price is a representation of its quality.
 Three-dot sights, an accessory rail, a hammer-forged barrel, and a dual-spring full-length guide rod, are standard features.
 So is the 13-round magazine, which gives this pistol the highest capacity of any on this list.
 A 16-round extended magazine is also an option.
 Aggressive texturing on the front and rear of the grip helps you hold onto this 26-ounce pistol, and the slide and the three-inch barrel both have a protective Melonite finish.
-If you prefer a larger pistol, a version with a four-inch barrel and standard 16-round magazine retails for the same price.
+If you prefer a larger pistol, a version with a 4-inch barrel and standard 16-round magazine retails for the same price.
 Check availability here.

 Ruger’s 21.9-ounce Security-9 Compact has deep grasping grooves at the front and rear of the through-hardened blued-steel alloy slide to aid with manipulation.
 The high-performance glass-filled nylon frame helps keep weight down and houses a 10-round magazine.
 The concealed carry pistol has the same Secure Action used in Ruger’s LCP II, and with its internal hammer, racking the slide is much easier than many striker-fired pistols of the same size.
 The trigger is also very smooth with a very positive reset.
 The pistol has a trigger safety and a manual thumb safety, and it’s also very easy to field-strip without tools or the need to pull the trigger.
 Given its sub-$400 price tag, you might think this is a cheap handgun.
 The Security-9 Compact is inexpensive, but in truth—thanks to Ruger’s excellent engineers—this a lot of gun for the money.
 Check availability here.